Lonnie Liston Smith: The Cosmic Echoes and solo work (1973–85)

 After the crossover success of the 1970s, and continuing interest in and discovery of his earlier work by fans of the new "Quiet Storm" late-night radio/smooth jazz format, Smith moved to Bob Thiele's new label, Doctor Jazz, and had a minor hit in 1983 with "Never Too Late".
 He also appeared in Marvin Gaye's backing band at the 1980 Montreux Jazz Festival, which has since been released on both CD and DVD (Eagle Vision, 2003).
 However, public interest slowly waned in his newer material as the decade wore on, and the Cosmic Echoes eventually dissipated around 1976.

 The story of how Smith came to join Bob Thiele at Thiele's new label is told on the LP cover notes to Dreams of Tomorrow (1983) by Leonard Feather.
 Clearly Smith was at a crossroads.
 The reuniting with Thiele brought Smith full circle for Thiele was partly responsible for supporting Smith's early work.
 Thiele's new record label 'Doctor Jazz' (distributed through PRT in the UK) provided the perfect platform for Smith to showcase his new and critically acclaimed work of the early to mid 1980s.
 For Dreams of Tomorrow, Smith enlisted the vocal talents of his younger brother Donald Smith for the album's opener A Lonely Way to Be and side two's stunning opening Never Too Late.
 A major musician on the album was Marcus Miller on bass guitar.
 David Hubbard plays a series of saxophones and flutes on the album, with Yogi Horton, Buddy Williams and Steve Thornton leading on drums and percussion.
+The Dreams of Tomorrow sessions were produced by Marcus Miller.
 The album relaunched Smith and the 'Doctor Jazz' albums are now considered amongst Smith's finest work.
-The Dreams of Tomorrow sessions were produced by Marcus Miller.
+Among them, Smith's 1984 album Silhouettes, and 1985 album Rejuvenation, both feature Premik Russell Tubbs on soprano saxophone and alto flute.